Shared Socioeconomic Pathways (project.ssp)

 Data

-Although free of charge, neither the 2017 or 2024 SSP data can be downloaded automatically.
-Both sources require that users first submit personal information to register before being able to retrieve the data. message_ix_models does not circumvent this requirement.
-Thus:
+Although free of charge, both the 2017 and 2024 SSP data are provided under licenses that prevent distribution with or automated retrieval by message_ix_models.
+Both sources require that users first submit personal information to register before being able to retrieve the data, and restrict the distribution of the complete, original files.

 SSPOriginal(source, source_kw)